Health and Longevity Course for Dogs - Chapter 7

 But before I do this, I want to repeat that if there is a decrease of blood, nerve and energy flow in the segment, the area will show signs of disease.
 That applies to hair, skin, muscles and organs.

 The treatment principle is simple.
 Most incontinent dogs have an injury of the last few lumbar spine segments.
 The muscles get tight and inflamed and pinch the blood vessels and nerves going to the urinary bladder sphincter.
 This results in weakness and dysfunction of the sphincter.
 The treatment must focus on the lumbar spine injury.
-I usually suggest a combination of exercise modification (no sprinting, high jumping and sliding), homeopathic preparation for incontinence and using one of the spinal alignment techniques to release the muscle spasm, such as chiropractic, physical therapy, osteopathy or acupuncture.
+I usually suggest a combination of exercise modification (no sprinting, high jumping and sliding), a homeopathic preparation for incontinence and using one of the spinal alignment techniques to release the muscle spasm, such as chiropractic, physical therapy, osteopathy or acupuncture.
 Click here for more details on urinary incontinence.

 Another good example is chronic diarrhea.
 Most dogs with chronic watery diarrhea appear to have an injury in the mid portion of the lumbar spine, which relates to the colon.
 Often, these dogs are misdiagnosed with allergies.
 Click here for more details.

-- What you should know about paw licking and chewing in dogs
+- What you should know about paw licking and chewing

 - Why dogs lick their paws - natural approach to treatment